arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 1. In the **Redirect URIs** section add the Mobile Services URL.
 E.g.: https://{mobileservice-name}.azure-mobile.net/.

 1. Scroll down to the **permissions to other applications** section and grant full access to the mobile service application that you registered earlier.
+Click **Save**

 	![Granting permissions to the Client App](Images/granting-permissions-to-the-client-app.png?raw=true)